MARCEL LAJOS (LAJKO) BREUER, FAIA (1902-1981)

 1926 - The Grote Residence, Dessau, Germany.
 Address unknown; do you know where it is?

-1926 - The Moholy-Nagy Apartment and Studio, Berlin, Germany.
+1926 - The Laszlo and Lucia Moholy-Nagy Apartment and Studio, Berlin, Germany.
 Designed with Walter Gropius.
+They moved out in 1928; Josef Albers and his wife were the next tenants.
 Address unknown; do you know where it is?

 1926 - The Muche/Schlemmer House, Dessau, Germany.
-One of the "Master Houses" for Bauhaus faculty, it was a duplex for Georg and El Muche and Oskar and Tut Schlemmer, who were also teaching at the Bauhaus.
+One of the "Master Houses" for Bauhaus faculty, it was a duplex for Georg and El Muche and Oskar and Tut Schlemmer, teachers at the Bauhaus.
 Designed with Walter Gropius.
 Address unknown; do you know where it is?

 1926 - The Thoost House, Hamburg, Germany.
 Address unknown; do you know where it is?

 1927 - The Bambos Houses, Dessau, Germany.
-Unbuilt row of prefabricated houses for Bauhaus masters Bayer, Albers, Mayer, Breuer, Otte and Schmidt (hence their acronym BAMBOS).
+Unbuilt row of prefabricated houses for Bauhaus masters Bayer, Albers, Mayer, Breuer, Otte and Schmidt (BAMBOS).

 1928 - The Spandau-Haselhorst Housing, Spandau, Germany.
 Probably unbuilt.